nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 <br>

 Often, better baskets are bought by local BIDs, which receive funding from taxes on property owners in the district.
 [Overall, BIDS spend over 25% of their funding on additional sanitation services in their area](nyc.gov/site/sbs/neighborhoods/bids.page).
-There are BIDS in many areas in the city, but none in East Harlem [see a map of BID locations](data.cityofnewyork.us/Business/Business-Improvement-Districts/ejxk-d93y).
+There are BIDS in many areas in the city, but none in East Harlem ([see a map of BID locations](data.cityofnewyork.us/Business/Business-Improvement-Districts/ejxk-d93y)).
 Since establishing a BID is a long and difficult process, neighborhoods with more resources are more likely to have BIDs.
 Also, neighborhoods can get additional trash service from elected officials.
 Council members can use discretionary funds to pay for more new baskets, trash service, and street and sidewalk cleaning.
 But these optional opportunities contribute to neighborhoods across the city having different levels of trash services.

 East Harlem has very few enclosed baskets.
 A few blocks south on the Upper East Side, there are more litter baskets per square mile – and far more enclosed baskets.